widergy/rails-api-bootstrap/README.md

   - If you are using MacOS: install [Postgres.app](https://postgresapp.com/)

-- Create the development database:
+- Create the database role:

   - If you are using Ubuntu: